anhchor/nightfalls/nightfalls/proving-grounds.md

 - Watch out for one sniper on each upper platform on left and right.
 - Defeating all enemies will spawn the tanks.
 - Destroying one tank will spawn another wave of enemies.
+- Hiding under the bridge, hugging the side close to the tanks, keeps you safe from the tank blasts.

 ### Boss Room